FHL Transfer for Chronic Achilles Rupture

 FHL Transfer for old Achilles Rupture

 I am writing to thank you for the excellent care and attention you showed me, and the confidence you gave me in the procedure to re-construct my Achilles tendon.
 The operation has been an outstanding success.
-You will recall that before I consulted you I had had a negative prognosis but now I am back to a normal and active life thanks to the care from you and your team at the Priory.
+You will recall that before I consulted the Clinic I had had a negative prognosis but now I am back to a normal and active life thanks to the care from the team at the Priory.

-I would unhesitatingly commend Mark Herron to anyone with a similar problem.
+I would unhesitatingly commend anyone with a similar problem.

 Isle of Man